sherifreda10/sherireda.github.io/README.md

   />
 </a>

-# 🎓 - Jekyll Professional Resume
+# 🎓 - Sherif reda Professional Resume

 A simple and modern resume template, best fit for either **Academic CV (Curriculum Vitae)** or **Engineer Portfolio**.